webmasterkai/wayoffthegrid/docs/orientation/7-propane.md

 Cost for a tank refill itself is $16-24.
 Occasionally it will be $30.
 Transportation to refill can be $40 round-trip.
 Plus time disconnecting tank, locating a facility that does refills, waiting for it to be filled and finally reconnecting the tank and checking for leaks.
 It takes around 3-4 hours every fill.
 3 minutes per day. $0.26 to $0.96 per kWh.

 Using 1/2 gallon diesel running the engine will make a minimum of 4 kWh to 6 kWh.
 At $4/gallon cost estimates are $0.30 to $0.70 per kWh.
+At $2/liter it's $0.80 kWh.
 If creating electrical power and propelling the boat at (less than hull speed) the same time the cost to create the energy is a pennies per kWh.
-1 liter of diesel is 10-11 kWh.
+1 liter of diesel is 5-11 kWh.